Teach English in Taiwan: What You Need to Know

-- A 2-month multiple-entry visitor visa.
+A 90-day visitor visa.
 For more information on obtaining this visa, keep reading.

 How Do I Get a Visa?

 If you are planning to work in Taiwan, do not tell immigration.
 This is very important.
 Tell them that you are traveling.
 You must do this because of a strange glitch in Taiwan’s visa laws.
-Although the 2-month multiple-entry visa can be legally changed into a work visa after you find a job, if you tell the immigration office that you plan to work in Taiwan they may deny you the 2-month multiple-entry visitor visa and tell you that you need a working visa.
+Although the 90-day visa can be legally changed into a work visa after you find a job, if you tell the immigration office that you plan to work in Taiwan they may deny you the visa and tell you that you need a working visa.
 The problem is that in order to get a working visa, you need proof of employment (a contract with a school).

 Do not let telling this fib worry you.
 Taiwan’s bureaucracy is as flawed as any, and runarounds are common.
 This is an everyday practice and most teachers enter the country this way.
 It is not illegal.
 It is just working with an imperfect system, the same sort of imperfect systems you will find across the world, in reality.